This blog may contain affiliate links. Read our disclosure policy for more info.

 Baños is a beautiful town located in a valley at the base of an active volcano.
 The town is well known as the adventure capital of Ecuador and is a must-visit place on any Ecuador itinerary.

-Baños is also a popular place for Ecuadorians to escape the big city of Quito.
-Visiting Baños will have you rubbing shoulders with the locals and finding out what Ecuadorians are all about – expect friendly smiles and a laid back atmosphere.
+Baños is also a popular place for Ecuadorians to plan a day trip from the big city of Quito.
+Visiting Baños will have you rubbing shoulders with the locals and finding out what Ecuadorians are all about – expect friendly smiles and a laid-back atmosphere.

 Baños offers a huge range of things to see and do.
 In fact, I’d say there’s something to do in Baños for everyone.
 From awesome adrenaline activities that will get the heart racing to exploring waterfalls that will take your breath away, Banos is amazing!

 What some people don’t know, however, is that Baños, Ecuador also accommodates those wanting to relax and unwind or see unique wildlife.
 With natural hot springs overlooking the beautiful valley and day trips to the Amazon Jungle, there are tons of awesome things to do in Baños.

 Here’s my list of the best things to do in Baños, Ecuador that makes this small town one of the best in Latin America!

 Ever wanted to abseil down a 30 m (98 ft) waterfall?
 Well, while canyoning in Baños that’s exactly what you’ll do.
 This is an experience that we both absolutely loved!